GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-vc-properties.md

 #### Parameters

-  - text: The text content of the message.
+  - `text`: The text content of the message.

 ### `editMessage(withId:newText:)`